ChimeHQ/MeterReporter/README.md

 ## NSException Capture

 MeterReporter can capture uncaught NSExceptions on macOS.
 Unfortunately, AppKit interfers with the flow of runtime exceptions.
-If you want to capture information about uncaught exceptions, some extra work is required.
+If you want to get this information about uncaught exceptions, some extra work is required.

 The top-level `NSApplication` instance for your app must be a subclass of `ExceptionLoggingApplication`.